delfick/delfick_project/README.rst

 Changelog
 ---------

+0.6.0 - TBD
+   * Ensure that as_dict on a dictobj or MergedOptions works if we have objects with an as_dict method that doesn't take in any parameters.

 0.5.2 - 3 October 2019
    * Added an option --logging-handler-file for saying where logs should go to.
      This essentially defaults to sys.stderr